-To add to your Advent journey, consider using an Advent wreath at dinner.
+As part of the "O Holy Night" Advent calendar, create an Advent Wreath to use at dinner.
 The Advent wreath is part of the liturgical countdown to Christmas.
 You can buy a ready-made Advent wreath or make it yourself.
-One way is to make a paper Advent wreath found in the December 2017 issue of Focus On the Family magazine.
+One way is to make a paper Advent wreath.
 Or here is how to make a traditional Advent wreath:

 1. With green crafting wire, fasten live or plastic evergreen branches to a wire wreath circle.